kjem514/Attribute-Alignment-Code/README.md

 # Attribute-Alignment-Code
 This repository holds code which can be used to calculate attribute alignment, which models the coexistence of attributes within lower-level components of a complex multilevel system.

-To use this code, first download Anaconda Navigator, which is free (https://www.anaconda.com/products/distribution) Then, open Jupyter Notebook
+To use the Python code, which calculates all 3+ alignment types at once, first download Anaconda Navigator, which is free (https://www.anaconda.com/products/distribution)
+Then, open Jupyter Notebook
 Upload your data in .csv form and the "Python Attribute Alignment Code - Github - 1-23-23.asciidoc" file from this repository.
 Fill in the variable names of interest from your file where indicated, specifically